Wireline QA/QC: Introduction

-Wireline logging is a part of exploration geophysics and is mainly used to detect the presence of economically useful hydrocarbons in the Earth’s sub-terrain.
+Wireline logging is a part of exploration geophysics and is mainly used to detect the presence of economically useful hydrocarbons in the Earth's sub-terrain.
 Products of wireline logging are wireline logs or well logs.: (Fig. 1.
-Ll1LOG) In the oil industry the logs are “a recording against depth of any of the characteristics of the rock formations traversed by a measuring apparatus in the well-bore”.
+Ll1LOG) In the oil industry the logs are "a recording against depth of any of the characteristics of the rock formations traversed by a measuring apparatus in the well-bore".
 The well logs are obtained by lowering the measuring tools on a wireline (cable) into the well (borehole).
 The integral parts of wireline logging operations are quality assurance and quality control procedures.
-Quality control is the “process that defines how well the solution for a specific problem is known”.
-Well log quality control is a “set of methods that identifies and analyses data deviations from established standards and allows the design of a remedy”.
+Quality control is the "process that defines how well the solution for a specific problem is known".
+Well log quality control is a "set of methods that identifies and analyses data deviations from established standards and allows the design of a remedy".

 Unlike measurements in well-known and controlled laboratory conditions, logging is performed in-situ and can be affected by different possible failure sources and susceptible to systematic and random errors.
-The objective of wireline logging job is to obtain a permanent continuous record of the rock properties penetrated by the wellbore with the end result of wireline logs, fluid, and rock samples.
+The objective of wireline logging job is to obtain a permanent continuous record of the rock properties penetrated by the wellbore with the result of wireline logs, fluid, and rock samples.
 Of all the well data sets recorded and collected, well logs are the most valuable as they are vital for reservoir and formation evaluation.

 Wireline (well) logs are then combined with drilling data, mud logs, and measurements while drilling (MWD) and coring information in order to choose correct testing and completion intervals to properly evaluate the production potential of the well.
 There are two categories of well log data: the original data (e.g. Gamma Ray log as a result of gamma rays measurements in the borehole, through an iodine crystal scintillation detector, calibrated as per normal field operational procedure) or derived data (data resulting from the processing of the original data, e. g. calculating the volume of shale).